hs-aalen-software-engineering/road-profile-viewer-class-template/README.md

 - ✅ Structure Check (verifies files exist, imports correct, etc.)
 - ✅ Git Workflow Check (verifies feature branch, incremental commits)
 - ✅ Code Quality Check (Ruff, Pyright)
+- ✅ Smoke Tests (verifies basic functionality works)
+- ✅ Review Check (verifies peer review process)
+- ✅ Merge Ready Check (waits for all other checks to pass)

 **Check the "Actions" tab on GitHub to see results.**

+**⚠️ IMPORTANT - DO NOT MERGE UNTIL ALL CHECKS PASS!**

+The **Merge Ready Check** will monitor all other workflows and only turn green when:
+- All structure checks pass
+- All code quality checks pass
+- All smoke tests pass
+- Git workflow is correct
+- You have received peer approval

+**If you enabled branch protection (Step 8.1), GitHub will automatically prevent merging until all required checks pass.** This is a safety mechanism to ensure code quality!

 If any checks fail, read the error messages, fix the issues, commit, and push again.